- We advise you to exercise normal safety precautions in Cambodia overall.

 Streets are crowded in major cities and road rules are routinely ignored.
 Be very careful when crossing busy streets as traffic can appear from any direction.

 There is no formal public transport system in Cambodia.
 Motorcycle taxis (moto) and motorised three-wheel vehicles (tuk-tuk or remork) are commonly used for short distance transport.
 Fares are not metered and may be set according to distance travelled, number of passengers and time of day.
 Negotiating the fare prior to travel can help to avoid confrontation on price.
 Occasionally drivers accept passengers without full comprehension of the requested destination.
+It is good practice to carry a map and have some idea of the direction you are required to take to reach your final destination.

 Given the common use of motorcycles for urban public transport, you should ensure that your insurance policy provides coverage for riding motorcycles, either as a driver or passenger.
 You should take precautions, including the use of a helmet and protective clothing when travelling on a motorcycle or moto-scooter, even as a passenger.
+Most locally purchased helmets do not meet Australian standards.
+If you are travelling to Cambodia to participate in a motorcycle tour or you are expecting to travel by motorcycle extensively, you should consider bringing a helmet and protective clothing from Australia.

 You should avoid travelling by bamboo trains because of the high risk of accidents.